Tuesday, May 24, 2011

 The truth is, there are sad and difficult things that we'll all face in this world - it's just part of the deal.
 I believe this is particularly true for those coping with chronic illness.
 Chronic illness is forever; it's there every moment of every day and, between the doctor's appointments, the medication schedules, and time spent feeling "down and out" from symptoms, life can become quite regimented.
 If we're not careful, it can quickly take the fun out of living.
 Therefore, it's up to us to infuse happiness into our lives; to find reason for celebration and never let those occasions pass us by.
 Birthdays?
 Anniversaries?
 Sure, but those are obvious.
 How about toasting to the first spring flower?
 Or celebrating just because it's Tuesday?

 What I've come to believe (especially this past year) is that fun is crucial and, without it, we're merely existing.
 Fun is what memories are made of.
 Fun with your family, fun with your friends, fun with yourself...it's all essential.
 When is the last time you've added fun onto your weekly schedule?
 I mean actually written it, with ink and everything.
 I don't care if you say you LOVE working...this doesn't count.
 What makes you truly and deeply happy?
 What gives you that warm, contented feeling; the feeling that you never want that moment to end?
-I had one of those days recently when my best friend (Miss Palmer) and her boyfriend Justin visited New York City.
+I had one of those days recently when one of my best friends (Miss Palmer) and her boyfriend Justin visited New York City.
 Palmer had heard about a new baby zebra at the Bronx Zoo and it didn't take much arm twisting to get me there!

 I've had the Bronx Zoo on my mind for a while now, but I haven't felt up to that much walking for over a year.
-When I was at my sickest, I remember daydreaming about what I'd enjoy once the pain was behind me.
+When I was at my sickest, I remember daydreaming about what I'd enjoy once the pain lessened.
 The zoo was right up there.
 Justin discovered a public express bus that takes you straight from Manhattan to the Zoo, so that was great.
 Also, the weather couldn't have been more perfect!
 It was warm enough to enjoy the sun on our faces, but cool enough so that the animals were still active.
 Our first wildlife encounter was a large hill dotted with baboons, each basking in the sunshine and snacking on grass.
 In front of the enclosure was a tremendous peacock - the first of many that day.

 This is what I'm talking about.
 Life is incredible when we take the time to really live it.
 The day was possible only because I was feeling well enough to walk nearly 4 miles!
 I honestly can't remember the last time that happened.
-Walking freely was reason enough to celebrate, but add in awesome friends, warm sunshine, and the exquisite beauty of the animals...what more could a girl ask for?
+Walking this freely was reason enough to celebrate, but add in awesome friends, warm sunshine, and the exquisite beauty of the animals...what more could a girl ask for?

 Have you celebrated lately?
 Have you scheduled some fun into your life?
 I'd love to hear all about it!